 Or, you can boil the potato.
 Peel the potato, cut it into large chunks, cover it with water in a pot, bring to a simmer, and cook for 10 minutes or so until a fork easily goes through the potatoes, drain, cool, and mash.

 Pour into the mixing bowl of a standing mixer (or just a large bowl if you don't have a mixer), and let cool until it is still warm, but not hot, to the touch.
 (If the mixture is too hot, it will kill the yeast in the next step.)

 (If you are using a bread machine, put the milk potato mixture, the yeast, and all of the flour into the bread machine and knead for 8 minutes, skip the next step and proceed to step 5.)

 Rub the inside of a large bowl with some olive oil.
 Transfer the dough from the mixing bowl and put it into this large bowl (can use your mixing bowl if you clean it, and coat the inside with oil).
 Gently coat the top of the dough with a little olive oil.

 Cover the bowl with plastic wrap or a dampened towel (to prevent the dough from drying out).
-Place in a warm spot for 2 hours or overnight.
+Place in a warm spot for 2 hours or in the refrigerator overnight.

 The dough should at least double in size.
 You'll know when it has risen sufficiently when you press into the top with your fingertip and the indentation remains for a while.